mozman/ezdxf/docs/source/concepts/dxf.rst

 viewer when the result matches in most parts the result of the free `Trueview`_ viewer provided by `Autodesk`_.

-These are some application which do fir the criteria of a reliable CAD application:
+These are some applications which do fit the criteria of a reliable CAD application:

 - `AutoCAD`_ and `Trueview`_
 - CAD applications based on the `OpenDesignAlliance`_ (ODA) SDK, see also